tariqsaidofficial/WaQtor/CONTRIBUTING.md

-# Contributing to Waqtor
+# Contributing to WaQtor

-First off, thank you for considering contributing to Waqtor! 🎉
+First off, thank you for considering contributing to WaQtor! 🎉

 ## Code of Conduct